crazygolem/ngx-lua-autozip/README.md

 provided by openresty and possibly in the future dependencies on the modules included in LuaJIT as it is the interpreter used by openresty.

+There is an additional optional dependency on zlib, which is installed on most base linux distributions, to dramatically improve performances of the CRC-32 computations compared to the pure lua implementation.
+The zlib library is loaded through LuaJIT's `ffi` module, which makes `ffi` only an optional dependency for now.

 ## Why autozip

 Autozip can be used when [mod_zip] is not available out of the box or via your